Skip to the content.

 const apiV1 = axios.create({ baseURL: 'http://yourdomain.com/api/v1' })

 // easy to read?
-Maybe or not, but too long winded to maintain.
+Maybe, but it is still too long-winded to maintain.

 const createUser = async user => await apiV1.post({